Advanced Mental Health Care in Primary Care

 - Group rate 10+ = $1,600 per person

-- Affiliated with UMass Family Medicine?
+Discounted rates are available to UMass Affiliated Faculty & Trainees.
 Reach out to a learning specialist to inquire about a discount

 Continuing Medical Education Credits: